hermippus/Qesearch/README.md

 * PubMed API
 * CrossRef API

-Qesearch is a simple web application built with the Nuxt JS framework and styled with the Tailwind CSS framework.
+Qesearch is a simple website built with the Nuxt JS framework and styled with the Tailwind CSS framework.
 Research searches are performed using third party APIs: PubMed, CrossRef.

 Demo: https://qesearch.pages.dev